kawa-kokosowa/bubblebbs/README.md

 Text BBS/message board.

+This project is in alpha.
+It is currently unversioned and very messy.
+It lacks basic features like limiting, captcha, etc.

 ## General technical

-This project is in alpha, it is poorly documented and very messy, it is not recommended for production.

 Admins login at `/admin` with the default username `admin` and default password `admin`.

-When you run docker you can see the IP it's listening on by using `docker inspect containername`.

-The default verified tripcode is `lol` so put something like `name#lol` in the name field when posting.

 When you use docker at all be sure to `touch .env-file`.